-Since the arrival of Cloud computing, the security needs of digital businesses have increased significantly.
+Since the arrival of cloud computing, the security needs of digital businesses have increased significantly.
 Older access control methods have become obsolete, leaving systems at risk.
-The complexity and cost of managing legacy, on-premise IAM systems have increased the need to migrate to modern Cloud-based IAM architecture.
+The complexity and cost of managing legacy, on-premise IAM systems have increased the need to migrate to modern cloud-based IAM architecture.
 But how should you do so?
-This blog will set out nine best practices to make the next-generation IAM easy and avoid a data breach.
+Let's outline the best practices to make the next-generation IAM easy and avoid a data breach.

 The goal of IAM is to enable users to access the resources they require while preventing unauthorized access to the rest of the network.
 It often functions alongside Zero Trust Network Access policies, ensuring compliance with industry-specific security regulations.

 Modern IAM solutions can adapt as network perimeters change, scale to meet new demands, and reduce the threat surface available to cyber attackers when implemented well.
 However, mistakes can lead to inefficiency, extra costs, and – more worryingly – gaping security vulnerabilities.

 Fortunately, there are plenty of ways to implement cloud and hybrid-based IAM that blend convenience and security.